inkline/inkline/packages/inkline.io/pages/docs/components/dashboard/datatable/rendering.md

 ### Render Header Function
-By adding a function in the `renderHeader` property of the column definition, you can easily provide a way to manipulate table headers.
+By adding a function in the `renderHeader` property of the column definition, you can easily manipulate table headers.
 This is the simplest option, the perfect choice when working with simple strings.

 ~~~js
 export default {